LukasWoodtli/WebPage/pelican/content/arm_cortex_m3_architecture.md

 | `GT`              | Signed greater than                 | (Z$=$0) AND (N$=$V)    |
 | `LE`              | Signed less than or equal           | (Z$=$1) OR (N$\neq$V)  |
 | `AL` (or omitted) | Always executed                     |  None                  |

+## Instruction Width Qualifier

+This assembler qualifier is used to select a 16-bit or 32-bit instruction encoding.

+`.N`: Narrow: Assembler must select a 16-bit istruction.

+`.W`: Wide: Assembler must select a 32-bit istruction.

+If the instruction is not available in the requested encoding the assembler prroduces an error.

+If no qualifier is given the assembler selects the 16-bit encoding if it is available.